What is a Gastric Bypass?

 Life after Gastric Bypass

-Patients after gastric bypass surgery in NJ should have blood work at least once a year, which should include levels of vitamin B1, B3, B6, B12, A, E, D and Folate as well as CBC, iron profile, Ferritin levels, albumin levels and PTH.
+After gastric bypass surgery in NJ, patients should have blood work at least once a year, which should include levels of vitamin B1, B3, B6, B12, A, E, D and Folate as well as CBC, iron profile, Ferritin levels, albumin levels and PTH.
 Electrolytes should be checked via CMP as well as levels of Zinc and Copper.
 Your vitamin intake can be adjusted based upon your blood work results.

-Bypass patients have to follow a certain recommended diet, a sample of which can be found here.
+Our New Jersey Gastric Bypass patients have to follow a certain recommended diet, more information can be found here.
 The procedure of the gastric bypass is carefully tested upon completion to ensure that there is no leak.
+Once you return home to heal and commit to your new lifestyle is when everything will start to change!

 What Will the Gastric Bypass Cost?

 Gastric bypass surgery is typically covered by insurance, if you qualify.
-For patients without insurance coverage, the fee is approximately $19,000.
 Gastric bypass surgery has to be done at a hospital and therefore is more costly than the gastric sleeve.

 The CPT code for gastric bypass is 43644.